open-compensation-token-license/license-token-website/wikisrc/open-source-project-business-models.md

 For more information on open source project business models, visit [Open Source Initiative](https://opensource.org/) or explore [GitHub](https://github.com/)'s extensive collection of open source projects.
 Additionally, consider attending [open source conferences](https://www.opensource.org/events) to learn from industry experts and network with like-minded professionals.

 By embracing open source principles and innovative business models, companies can unlock new revenue streams, foster collaboration, and drive innovation in the software industry.
-For further reading on sustainable funding, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
+For further reading on sustainable funding, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) and explore [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).